JMcInerneyLab/groot/readme.md

         triptych
 ```

-The _triptych_ sample contains a gene family which has undergone two recombination events "X" and "Y":
+The _triptych_ sample contains a set genes which have undergone two recombination events "X" and "Y":

 ```bash
     ALPHA      BETA